 Like all industries, the cleaning and building restoration sector has undergone many changes since it was first commercially developed more than a century ago.

 This was in answer to those seemingly impossibly high 40-level skyscrapers that started appearing in some of the world’s biggest cities, such as London and New York.
-All that glass – all those restorative cleaning methods that were necessary to keep those dizzyingly high office and apartment buildings looking good as new.
+All that glass – all those restorative cleaning methods that were necessary to keep those dizzyingly high office and apartment buildings looking as good as new.

 Past restorative cleaning methods